avently/evraon-website/terms.md

 “Trademarks” - the Licensor’s trademarks both registered and unregistered.

-"Applicable Law" - all civil and common laws, statutes, subordinate legislation, treaties, regulations, directives, decisions, by-laws, ordinances, circulars, codes, orders, notices, demands, decrees, injunctions, resolutions, rules and judgments of any government, quasi-government, statutory, administrative or regulatory body, court, agency or association by which any member of Evraon team or you are bound in any jurisdiction applicable to the receipt or performance of the Evraon Services.
+"Applicable Law" - all civil and common laws, statutes, subordinate legislation, treaties, regulations, directives, decisions, by-laws, ordinances, circulars, codes, orders, notices, demands, decrees, injunctions, resolutions, rules and judgments of any government, quasi-government, statutory, administrative or regulatory body, court, agency or association by which any member of Evraon team or you are bound in any jurisdiction applicable to the receipt or performance of Evraon Services.

 “Technical Support” - consultation of the Users regarding downloading, installing or use of the Evraon Services conducted by the Licensor or authorized persons.